 The Aries’ sense of spontaneity would soon enough put a price over his head as a highly sought after fugitive.
 In August of 1932, Clyde and two other members of his posse went to a community dance in Stringtown, Oklahoma.
 While drinking alcohol in the assembly hall’s parking lot, the local sheriff and his deputy approached the men to investigate, given Prohibition was the law of the land at that time.
 The officers hadn’t even reached the Barrow Gang before Clyde broke out his automatic rifle and open fired on impulse, gravely wounding the sheriff and killing the deputy.

 This would be the first of nine law enforcement officers that Clyde Barrow would slay, eventually murdering 13 people in total.

-Human rage is at its worst when it is fueled by revenge.
-Clyde Barrow claimed his crimes weren’t committed for the purpose of either fame or fortune, but rather to seek revenge against the Texas prison system for the abuses he had suffered while serving time.
+Human rage is at its worst when fueled by revenge.
+Clyde Barrow claimed his crimes weren’t committed for the purpose of either fame or fortune, but rather as acts of vengeance against the Texas prison system for the abuses he had suffered while serving time.